HenningSchaar/font-generator/README.md

 ## Output
 The generated font files will be located in the `output` directory.
 Follow the instructions in `output/README.md` to install the font system-wide.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.